 Put simply, community engagement means asking members of our community what they need and helping them create it.
 There are many ways for you to get involved by attending events like Coast Day or volunteering to help protect Delaware’s watersheds as a citizen monitor of water quality.

 The University of Delaware College of Earth, Ocean and Environment (CEOE) offers free guided tours of the Hugh R. Sharp campus in Lewes, Del., to introduce the public to marine science and the research activities of the college.
 The CEOE Docents, a dedicated corps of trained volunteers, lead free public tours of the college’s research facilities at the High R. Sharp campus in Lewes.
-For required reservations, please call 302-645-4234 or email email@example.com.
+For required reservations, please email email@example.com.
 The Hugh R. Sharp Campus is located at 1044 College Drive in Lewes, DE.

 If you would like to volunteer your time, energy and enthusiasm to a worthy cause, consider these programs offered by the University of Delaware College of Earth, Ocean and Environment and the Delaware Sea Grant College Program (DESG).
 In April 1991, the University of Delaware DESG established the Citizen Monitoring Program.
 Through this program, volunteers help collect a broad range of water-quality data throughout Delaware's coastal watershed.
 To learn how to participate, contact Ed Whereat at 302-645-4252.